 |6.a.1||Amount of water- and sanitation-related official development assistance that is part of a government-coordinated spending plan|

 While the target is to expand international cooperation and capacity building on water and sanitation, there is no set target for 2030 for this indicator.
 The chart below shows the evolution of official development assistance (ODA) over time.
 While ODA to water and sanitation has increased since 2005, it has gone down over the last two years.
-As highlighted in the UN SDG 2022 status report, it is likely that the drop in ODA from 2019 to 2020 can be attributed the COVID pandemic and its impact on water and sanitation related projects.
+As highlighted in the UN SDG 2022 status report, it is likely that the drop in ODA from 2019 to 2020 can be attributed to the COVID pandemic and its impact on water and sanitation related-projects.